Augustine of Hippo

 c.
 400 AD

-"As regards our writings, which are not a rule of faith or practice, but only a help to edification, we may suppose that they contain some things falling short of the truth in obscure and recondite matters, and that these mistakes may or may not be corrected in subsequent treatises.
-For we are of those of whom the apostle says: 'And if you be otherwise minded, God shall reveal even this unto you' (Philippians 3:15).
+"As regards our writings, which are not a rule of faith or practice, but only a help to edification, we may suppose that they contain some things falling short of the truth in obscure and recondite matters, and that these mistakes may or may not be corrected in subsequent treatises...
 Such writings are read with the right of judgment, and without any obligation to believe.
 In order to leave room for such profitable discussions of difficult questions, there is a distinct boundary line separating all productions subsequent to apostolic times from the authoritative canonical books of the Old and New Testaments."

 Protestants are often charged with removing books from the Bible.
 However the early church did not have a consensus on the canon.
-A few in the West but several more in the East disputed the deuterocanonical books: some appreciated their value to the Church but did not consider them Scripture; others encouraged Christians to have nothing to do with them.
-It's worth noting that these quotes do not support a canon identical to the Protestant churches, as they often add or omit a book or two.
-However, there is a precedent for the sixty-six book canon when reading their works.
+A few in the West but several more in the East disputed the deuterocanonical books: some appreciated their value to the Church but did not consider them Scripture; others rejected them completely.
+These quotes do not support an identical protestant canon, as there are often a few oddities, such as Revelation or Esther being omitted, but they are closest to the Hebrew canon.
 It's also worth noting that some fathers described a twenty-two book canon in reference to the Hebrew bible that Protestants use — they simply counted the books differently at the time to tie it to the Hebrew alphabet.

 "Pray, read none of the apocryphal writings: for why do you, who know not those which are acknowledged among all, trouble yourself in vain about those which are disputed?
 Read the Divine Scriptures, the twenty-two books of the Old Testament, these that have been translated by the Seventy-two Interpreters."